Shawn4742/VoI_Analysis/README.md

            0 	Cr_S;
            Cf 	Cr_S + Cf];
 ```
-By solving a POMDP with social loss, the social constrained policy is obtained in our analysis.
+By solving a POMDP with social loss, the social constrained policy is obtained.

 ## VoI Analysis